-- Played unfortunately straight in the RS arc of Pokémon Special.
-Wallace's Pokemon are fighting Maxie's and Archie's until the two reveal that they have his love interest, Winona, who is being strangled by a Tentacruel.
-Wallace returns his Pokemon to their Pokeballs and the buttons are swiftly melted off so he can no longer fight.
-He then gets brutally thrashed (Not his Pokemon, ''HIM'').
+- Played unfortunately straight in the Ruby/Sapphire arc of Pokémon Adventures.
+Wallace's Pokémon are fighting Maxie's and Archie's until the two reveal that they have his love interest, Winona, who is being strangled by a Tentacruel.
+Wallace returns his Pokémon to their Pokéballs and the buttons are swiftly melted off so he can no longer fight.
+He then gets brutally thrashed (not his Pokémon, HIM).

-- A Mook in Chapter 274 of Mahou Sensei Negima! attempted to pull this off when he grabbed Konoka and ordered Setsuna to stand down, proudly stating that he had investigated Setsuna's weakness.
+- A Mook in Chapter 274 of Negima!
+Magister Negi Magi attempted to pull this off when he grabbed Konoka and ordered Setsuna to stand down, proudly stating that he had investigated Setsuna's weakness.
 He was... a little off on that assessment.
 A few seconds later, Setsuna had Flash Stepped behind him, sliced his armor to pieces along the way, and rescued her beloved ojou-sama.

 - Subverted in all the first episode incarnations of Hellsing.
 When Seras is taken hostage by a vampire, Alucard simply shoots through her, killing them both.
 He then turns Seras into a vampire to save her.